Cremation: Catholicism

 Christians preferred to bury the dead rather than to cremate the remains, as was common in Roman culture.
 The early church carried on Judaism's respect for the human body as being created in God's image, and followed their practices of speedy interment, in hopes of the future resurrection of all dead.
 The Roman catacombs and Medieval veneration of relics of Roman Catholic saints witness to this preference.
 For them, the body was not a mere receptacle for a spirit that was the real person, but an integral part of the human person.
-They looked on the body as sanctified by the sacraments and itself the temple of the Holy Spirit, and thus requiring to be disposed of in a way that honours and reveres it, and they saw many early practices involved with disposal of dead bodies as pagan in origin or an insult to the body.
+They saw many early practices involved with disposal of dead bodies as pagan in origin or an insult to the body.

 The idea that cremation might interfere with God's ability to resurrect the body was refuted by the 2nd-century Octavius of Minucius Felix, in which he said: "Every body, whether it is dried up into dust, or is dissolved into moisture, or is compressed into ashes, or is attenuated into smoke, is withdrawn from us, but it is reserved for God in the custody of the elements.
 Nor, as you believe, do we fear any loss from sepulture, but we adopt the ancient and better custom of burying in the earth."
 A similar practice of boiling to remove flesh from bones was also punished with excommunication in a 1300 decree of Pope Boniface VIII.
 And while there was a clear and prevailing preference for burial, there was no general Church law forbidding cremation until 1866.
 In Medieval Europe, cremation was practiced mainly in situations where there were multitudes of corpses simultaneously present, such as after a battle, after a pestilence or famine, and where there was an imminent fear of diseases spreading from the corpses, since individual burials with digging graves would take too long and body decomposition would begin before all the corpses had been interred.